cncf/communitygroups/best_practices.md

 * Thank your sponsors by highlighting them in the event settings on your community platform.
 For specific instructions on managing sponsors and reusable profiles, please refer to the [OCGroups documentation](https://ocgroups.dev/docs#/guides/group-dashboard?id=sponsors-reusable-profiles).
 * Offer your sponsor to set up a small table in our just outside the room, so people can engage in conversation.
 * Offer your sponsor no more than 15 minutes of talking time on the stage.
 But be sure they are NOT the main content.

+#### Sponsor Prospectus

+If you need a formal presentation to show, or a PDF to share with a prospecting sponsor, we have created a professional template that highlights common needs for meetups, and what sponsors can get in return.

+Feel free to make a copy and edit [this template in Canva](https://www.canva.com/design/DAGSX9KG53Q/8tAN20diaVRFPvIcMWVOYA/edit?utm_content=DAGSX9KG53Q&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
+Make sure the packages match what your team can offer, and images to be based on your past meetups.

 ## 2. Schedule a new event